What forms and documents do I need to submit to apply for financial aid?

 What are the due dates for applying for financial aid?
 When can I expect to hear about my award?

-Incoming freshmen and transfer students must submit the CSS PROFILE between October 1 and February 15.
-The FAFSA must be completed between January 1 and February 15.
-All income tax documents must be submitted to CSS IDOC by March 1.
-Students who meet the March 1 priority deadline should receive notification of eligibility for financial aid by mid-April.
+Incoming freshmen students must submit the CSS PROFILE and FAFSA between October 1 and November 15 (Early Decision), or between October 1 and January 1 (Regular Decision and Early Decision II).
+All income tax documents must be submitted to CSS IDOC by November 15 (Early Decision) or January 1 (Regular Decision and Early Decision II).
+Students who meet these deadlines should receive notification of eligibility for financial aid as early as December 1 (Early Decision), February 15 (Early Decision II), or April 1 (Regular Decision).

-Returning students must complete the CSS PROFILE and FAFSA by March 1, and submit all tax documents to CSS IDOC by April 1.
-Returning students who meet the April 1 priority deadline will be notified of financial aid awards by mid-June.
+Returning and transfer students must complete the CSS PROFILE and FAFSA by February 1, and submit all tax documents to CSS IDOC by February 1.
+Returning and transfer students who meet the February 1 priority deadline will be notified of financial aid awards in early June.

 Do we need to have our taxes completed to file the CSS PROFILE and FAFSA applications?